mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 **Katagiri Roshi:** That is space. *[He laughs.]* So trees, and birds, all are separate, you know?
 Separate, and simultaneously we are connected, in space.

 That’s why time is in the common sense twenty-four hours, and is going from the past through the present to the future.
 And also, if you see time more clearly, in more detail, that time is called *moment*.
-So your life, your skin, is going metabolically, that is [that] you can see your life, your skin in the time process.
+Your life, your skin, is going metabolically, that is [that] you can see your life, your skin in the time process.
 So every moment, your skin is working.
 The moment is the shortest period of time, and the time process consists of many, many, myriad of moments.
 So in a second we can see there are many moments.
 That is completely beyond the concept of past, present, and future.
-That moment is always moving in all directions – not only a certain process, from the past to the present to the future, no. This is also an understanding of time.
+That moment is always moving in all directions – not only a certain process, from the past to the present to the future; no. This is also an understanding of time.

 **Same person:** When you say many moments, you mean like Bonnie’s moment, and Roger’s moment, and your moment, and my moment?